Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_exercises.md

 end observables
 ~~~

-For this model, we will try an alternative to the Gillespie (SSA) algorithm called **network-free simulation**.
-This approach is similar to the Gillespie algorithm, but instead of simulating transitions between states of the whole *system*, it tracks individual *particles*.
-In this polymerization model, the possible number of reactions is much higher than we had in chemotaxis models - we can have two polymers of any length reacting at any step, which slows down the Gillespie algorithm.
-In this case, we actually do not have very many particles compared to the (infinite) number of possible reactions, and so tracking each particle will be much faster for this model.
+For this model, the infinite number of possible interactions will slow down the Gillespie algorithm.
+For that reason, we will use an alternative to the Gillespie algorithm called **network-free simulation**, which tracks individual particles.

-After building the model, run your simulation with the following command (note that we do not need the `generate_network()` command):
+After building the model, we can run our simulation with the following command (note that we do not need the `generate_network()` command):

 ~~~ ruby
 simulate({method=>"nf", t_end=>100, n_steps=>1000})
 ~~~

-**Exercise:**What happens to the concentration of shorter polymers?
+**Exercise:**Run the simulation.
+What happens to the concentration of shorter polymers?
 What about the longer polymers?
+You may like to play around with the lengths of the polymers that we are interested in.
+{: .notice--info}

-Try adjusting the lengths of the polymers that we are interested in.
-What happens if we also tweak the reaction rates so that bonding is a little more likely than dissociation?
+**Exercise:** What happens if we also tweak the reaction rates so that bonding is a little more likely than dissociation?
 What if dissociation is more likely?
 Does this reflect what you would guess?
 {: .notice--info}

 [^Saragosti2011]: Saragosti J, Calvez V, Bournaveas, N, Perthame B, Buguin A, Silberzan P. 2011.
 Directional persistence of chemotactic bacteria in a traveling concentration wave.
 PNAS.
 [Available online](https://www.pnas.org/content/pnas/108/39/16235.full.pdf)